joannagladysz/joannagladysz.github.io/_posts/2025-03-13-Exploring Hawaii.md

 ---
 *In this report, I will explore an Airbnb listings dataset to understand the short-term homestays market in Hawaii.
 To achieve this, I will apply a set of descriptive statistics and communicate my findings with data visualisations.*

 Recently, Hawaii has caught my attention and become my number one place to visit for a lifetime adventure, which I am yet to fulfil.
-As a 90s kid, I learned about Hawaii from the animated Disney movie Lilo & Stitch, released in 2002.
+As a 90s kid, I learned about Hawaii from the animated Disney movie *Lilo & Stitch*, released in 2002.
 However, back then, it only seemed like a fictional place because it looked too good to be true.

 Well, yes, Hawaii is a tropical state island consisting of 137 smaller volcanic islands in the middle of the Pacific Ocean.
 It has a beautiful coastline and enormous volcanic mountains, and one of them, Mauna Kea, is taller than Mount Everest (if measured from the base).
 I may have already sparked your interest in Hawaii a little bit, but just before I move on, here are some extra number facts: